Lewsey Brook

-Lewsey Brook is a minor tributary of the River Lea.
+Lewsey Brook is a minor tributary of the River Lea which flows through Luton.

+Course

 Lewsey Brook is a temporal water course, supplied by surface water from farmland and the nearby Luton suburbs of Lewsey, Lewsey Farm, and Lewsey Park, that enters the channel through a culvert.
 During periods of heavy rain, water floods areas of the nearby Lewsey Park.

-Lewsey Brook enters the River Lea via Knapps Brook at Toddington Road in Leagrave village.
-The brook is most easily viewed Lewsey Park in Luton.
+Lewsey Brook enters the River Lea via the Houghton Brook (Knapps Brook) at Toddington Road in Leagrave village.
+The brook is most easily viewed in Lewsey Park in Luton.